Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 Following your collision, you should take photos of any vehicle wreckage, skid marks, and property damage (knocked down telephone poles, dented mailboxes, etc.).
 Additionally, you will want to get a picture of the intersection or street where the crash occurred as a point of reference.

 If you sustained injuries, take pictures of your wounds or broken bones.
-If a pedestrian got video footage of the crash, you will want to get their name and number.
-A video will show the accident unfolding in real-time, which can erase any uncertainty regarding which driver is responsible for the crash.
+If a pedestrian gets video footage of the crash, you will want their name and number.
+A video will show the accident unfolding in real time, which can erase any uncertainty regarding which driver is responsible for the crash.

 Exchange Information with the Other Drivers

 If you can speak with the other drivers involved in the crash, get their names, numbers, and insurance information.
 Even if you believe you partly caused the crash (or entirely caused the crash!), do not admit fault.
-In admitting fault, you may be giving up your right to recover damages.
+In admitting fault, you may give up your right to recover damages.

-Before you speak with a claims adjuster, contact a Pikeville car accident lawyer.
-At Wilt Injury Lawyers, our car accident lawyers will investigate your crash and collect the necessary evidence to prove another driver’s liability.
+At Wilt Injury Lawyers, our personal injury attorneys will investigate your crash and collect the necessary evidence to prove another driver’s liability.
 Moreover, we will negotiate with the insurance company on your behalf.
 This will increase your chances of recovering maximum compensation.
 To get started, contact us online or by phone to schedule your free consultation.